cole-trapnell-lab/cole-trapnell-lab.github.io/team/_posts/2018-09-01-greg-booth.md

 github: gregtbooth
 #scholar: Cp6vXY8AAAAJ&hl
 image: /images/team/greg-booth.jpg
-alumni: false
+alumni: true
 #cv: /pdfs/team/jose-mcfaline-cv.pdf
 ---

-I am a postdoctoral fellow in the Trapnell lab.
-I’m interested in understanding how chromatin and the non-coding genome influences complex transcriptional programs, such as development and disease.
-I earned my bachelor’s degree at the University of Toronto and received my PhD from Cornell University, where I worked under John Lis to study the function and evolution of mechanisms that regulate gene transcription.
+Greg Booth was a postdoctoral fellow in the Trapnell lab.
+He is interested in understanding how chromatin and the non-coding genome influences complex transcriptional programs in development and disease.
+He earned his bachelor’s degree at the University of Toronto and received his PhD from Cornell University, where he worked under John Lis to study the function and evolution of mechanisms that regulate gene transcription.

+Greg is now Director of Assay Development at [Kanvas Biosciences](https://www.kanvasbio.com/).